-There is a saying in China that if you pursue the Ch'uan (fighting technqiue) without practicing Nei Kung, when you reach old age you will not have anything to show for your efforts.
+There is a saying in China that if you pursue the Chuan (fighting technique) without practicing Nei Kung, when you reach old age you will not have anything to show for your efforts.
 Great importance is traditionally placed on the study of Nei Kung in conjunction with Tai Chi Chuan.
-In order to attain a high level of ability in Tai Chi, one must know and practice Nei Kung diligently.
+You will find that practice of Nei Kung will make your Tai Chi stronger in every respect.

 Nei Kung Classes